Matt-st/Matt-st.github.io/_posts/2017-02-25-spring-boot-rest-tutorial.md

 ```

 ## Now Let's Run Our Application
 With only our pom file and a main method we start our spring boot application running on an embedded tomcat server.
 We don't need a web.xml or a spring-context.xml file.
-To run the application we can simple `Run As..` a java application in your IDE or we can execute on the command line mvn spring-boot:run.
+To run the application we can simple `Run As..` a java application in your IDE or we can execute on the command line `mvn spring-boot:run`.

 To validate that our application is starting up correctly we should see a print out of the following: